Sweet and Sour Broccoli Salad (Video)

 - Combine dressing ingredients in a bowl or glass measuring cup, mixing with a wire whisk.

 - Put the chopped broccoli in a large salad bowl.
 Add desired amount of dressing and stir to coat the broccoli.
 (You may not want all the dressing depending on how wet you prefer your salad.
-Extra dressing is great on cabbage.)
+Extra dressing is great on cabbage, or save it to refresh the flavor in the salad if you have leftovers.)

-- This will keep in the refrigerator for a few days, but you may want to add a tablespoon or two of extra dressing after it’s been refrigerated.
+- This will keep in the refrigerator for several days, but you may want to add a tablespoon or two of extra dressing after it’s been refrigerated.

 Notes